shavit/animated-telegram/README.md

 $ mix run --no-halt
 ```

-### HTTP Proxy Server
+### Load Balancer

-The public HTTP server and load balancer is HAProxy.
-You do not need to
+The public server and load balancer is HAProxy, a server that works on
+  the application and trasport layers.
+You do not need to run it for
-  run it for development, except for its configuration.
+  development, except for its configuration.

 It will resolve addresses and bypass Docker.
 If you would like to run it
   without Docker, you will need to edit the hostnames of the services